 People who are injured while performing the duties of their job are typically entitled to workers compensation benefits.
 In order to recover benefits for work-related injuries or illnesses, workers are not required to file a lawsuit or go to trial.
 That also means there is no need to prove that anyone was at fault for causing the injury or illness.

 A claim for personal injury, on the other hand, must typically be brought in court by filing a lawsuit hand ultimately having a jury trial where fault is determined.
 Unless you can settle your claims ahead of time, going to court will be necessary in order to recover for your injuries.
 A personal injury claim required proving that the defendant was negligent in causing your injuries.

-What is the Purpose of Filing a Workers Comp Claim?
+What is the Purpose of Filing a Workers Comp Claim in Missouri?